 - All mobile homes (not declared as real property) expire on December 31st

-- Trucks over 8000 pounds, tractors, semi-trailers, and 9+ passenger vehicles for hire expire December 31st
+- Trucks over 8000 pounds, tractors, semi-trailers, and 9+ passenger vehicles for hire expire on December 31st

 Proof of Insurance